Fix Pivot Item Captions in Excel

 Use a Macro

-If you don’t know what the item was, use a caption reset macro from my Contextures site to fix the caption.
+Another way to fix the pivot item captions is to use a caption reset macro from my Contextures site to fix problem(s).

 There are two macros available: